jianshu93/MAG_tools/README.md

 # MAG_tools
-self written MAG analysis tools
+Self-written MAG analysis tools.
+Doing genomics/metagenomics using those tools will save a lot of time and efforts.
+Potentially this will be a new package/pipeline.
+Let me know if you find any bugs.